DISCLAIMER: Southend News Network didn’t originally set out to fool the team behind Britain’s Got Talent – this all just sort of ‘happened’ …

 In the early days, people queued up in the hope of using their talent to meet the Queen, and then when the talent pool dried up teams of researchers started contacting prospective contestants and invited them to audition.

 However, fast-forward to 2016, and it now seems that BGT researchers have gone one stage further by inviting people WHO DO NOT EXIST to take the first steps towards strutting their stuff in front of Simon, Amanda, David, Alesha and whoever else is filling in these days.

 A real tear-jerking tale, had it not been for the collection of clues in the story indicating that the whole thing was made up.

 These included the fact that the whole thing had been cancelled because of a single complaint about excessive female flesh from a member of the Orthodox Primarkian Community.

 Fast forward a little while, and the SNN ‘Newsdesk’ received an email from a chap who works as a casting researcher for Thames / FremantleMedia – the company handling the audition process for Britain’s Got Talent.

 We have removed his name for obvious reasons, but as you will see from his email he is very keen to get in touch with these girls and get them to come and perform.

 Basically, nothing comes up on Google because the people that you are trying to Google do not exist.
 The story comes from Southend News Network, remember …

-This is probably the point where the joke needs to end.
-To be honest, I can’t be bothered to go to the hassle of getting a costume for my one ‘woman’ burlesque act and wandering down Southend High Street, only to embarrass this researcher and his colleague as well.
+To be honest, I couldn’t t be bothered to go to the hassle of getting a costume for my one ‘woman’ burlesque act and wandering down Southend High Street, only to embarrass this researcher and his colleague as well.

 Southend News Network has an ‘About Us’ page for a reason – it allows people who read SNN to find out more about the whole thing and it clearly states in a number of places that the whole thing is fake, spoof, spurious, bollocks ….. whatever you want to call it.